alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines.html.md

 It is likely that the jumpbox machine was recently reprovisioned - ask on `#govuk-2ndline` to make sure.
 If so, simply delete the associated line (line 14 in the example above).

-### CLI Problems
+## Connecting with plain SSH

 [GOV.UK Connect] is a tool we use to make working with our machines quicker and easier.
-If it's not working, you can try manually running the commands it normally runs for you.
+If GOV.UK Connect is not working, or you don't have it set up for some other reason, you can try manually running the commands it normally runs for you.

 - [Find the class of machine you need](https://docs.publishing.service.gov.uk/apps.html).